PraveenChavan-11/backend-pipeline/README.md

 This project simulates a customer data ingestion pipeline:

-Mock Server: A Flask-based service that provides dummy customer data.
+Mock Server: Flask-based service that provides dummy customer data.

 Pipeline Service: FastAPI service that ingests customers into PostgreSQL and exposes API endpoints.

-Database: PostgreSQL used to store and query customer records.
+Database: PostgreSQL to store and query customer records.

 Features: